 - Melt the butter in the microwave or over the stove, then set it aside to cool.

 - While butter is cooling, mix the flour, baking soda and salt for 1 minute to ensure that dry ingredients are fully blended.

 - With an electric mixer, cream the melted butter, sugars and corn syrup until fluffy, 3 minutes.
 Stir in the vanilla, then the milk.
 Add the flour mixture all at once and blend just until a dough forms.
 Fold in the chocolate and walnuts.
 Chill the dough for about an hour.

 - Preheat the oven to 325 degrees.
 Line two baking sheets with foil or if you prefer, just leave them unlined and ungreased.

-- Scoop up heaping tablespoons or medium cookie scoop size balls.
+- Scoop up small cookie scoop size or tablespoon size balls.
 Place on the baking sheet and flatten to 1/4 inch-thick disks spaced 2 inches apart.
 Chill the dough between batches.
 Bake until the edges are dark golden brown, 14 to 17 minutes.
 Let cool slightly on the baking sheet, then transfer to a baking rack.
-Makes 24 cookies.